asterinas/asterinas/docs/src/ostd/a-100-line-kernel.md

         }
     }

-    // Kernel tasks are managed by the Framework,
+    // Kernel tasks are managed by OSTD,
     // while scheduling algorithms for them can be
-    // determined by the users of the Framework.
+    // determined by the users of OSTD.
     TaskOptions::new(user_task)
         .user_space(Some(user_space))
         .data(0)